Skeletal filtrations of the fundamental group of a non-archimedean curve: A simultaneous semistable reduction theorem for tame coverings

-In other words, if the branch points of $X'\rightarrow{X}$ don't belong to some affinoid domain $U$, then the corresponding covering $\phi^{-1}(U)\rightarrow{U}$ is \'{e}tale.
-We now recall the following important theorem by Berkovich. \begin{theorem} {\it{(Tame finite \'{e}tale Galois coverings of open balls and annuli)}} \begin{enumerate} \item Let $U$ be an open ball and let $V\rightarrow{U}$ be a finite \'{e}tale Galois covering.
-Then $V$ is a disjoint union of open balls. \item Let $U$ be a generalized open annulus, let $V$ be connected and let $V\rightarrow{U}$ be a finite \'{e}tale Galois covering.
-Then there exist isomorphisms ${\mathbf{S}(a)_{+}}\simeq{U}$ and $V\simeq{\mathbf{S}_{+}(a^{1/n})}$ for $a\in{K}$ such that the composed map is given by $t\mapsto{t^{n}}$. \end{enumerate} \end{theorem} \begin{proof} The first part is exactly \cite[Theorem 6.3.2]{Berkovich1993}.
-For the second part, we note that $U$ can be written as a union of closed annuli $\mathbf{S}(a_{1},a_{2})$.
-To be explicit, let $U\simeq{\mathbf{S}(a)_{+}}$ be an isomorphism for some $a\in{K^{*}}$ and let $c:=\mathrm{val}(a)$.
-Write $T_{m}=[{c}/{2m},c(1-({1}/{2m}))]$.
-Then The induced covering for these closed annuli can then be written as
+To prove Theorem \ref{MainThm2}, we first recall the following important theorem by Berkovich. \begin{theorem} {\it{(Topologically tame finite \'{e}tale Galois coverings of open disks and annuli)}} \begin{enumerate} \item Let $U$ be an open disk and let $\psi:V\rightarrow{U}$ be a finite topologically tame \'{e}tale Galois covering.
+Then $V$ is a disjoint union of open disks. \item Let $U$ be an open annulus, let $V$ be connected and let $V\rightarrow{U}$ be a finite topologically tame \'{e}tale Galois covering.
+Then there exist isomorphisms ${\mathbf{S}(a)_{+}}\simeq{U}$ and $V\simeq{\mathbf{S}_{+}(a^{1/n})}$ for $a\in{K}$ such that the composed map is given by $t\mapsto{t^{n}}$. \end{enumerate} \end{theorem} \begin{proof} This follows from \cite[Theorems 6.3.2 and 6.3.5]{Berkovich1993} by writing $U$ as a union of closed disks or closed annuli.